mpadge/cpp-datetime-convert/README.md

 # cpp-datetime-convert

-Generic conversion of date-time strings to standard format.
+Lightweight, generic conversion of date-time strings to standard format with no library dependencies.
 The functional bits are `datetime.h` and `datetime.cpp`, which are intended to be taken and bundled into any other code.
-Just `#include "datetime.h"` to give access to the main
+Just `#include "datetime.h"` to give access to the main functions:
-functions:

 1. `convert_datetime (std::string t)`
 2. `timediff (std::string t1, std::string t2)`